dogmatiq/dogma/README.md

 view is often referred to as a "read model" or "query model".

-The [projectionkit] module provides engine-agnostic tools for building projections in various popular database systems, such as PostgreSQL, MySQL, DynamoDB and others
+The [projectionkit] module provides engine-agnostic tools for building projections in popular database systems, such as PostgreSQL, MySQL, DynamoDB and others.

 <!-- references -->